corticalstack/azure-machine-learning-example/01-create-aml-workspace/README.md

 ### 2. Inbound Network Configuration

 For simplicity of demonstration, we select `All networks`.
-Highly recommended production workspace deployments have public access disabled.
+Highly recommended to configure production workspace deployments with public access disabled.

 ![Create a resource button in Azure portal](../00-assets/images/create-aml-workspace-2.png "Create a resource")

 ### 3. Outbound Network Configuration

-Again, for demo, we enable `Public`.
+Again, for demo only, we enable `Public`.

 ![Search for Machine Learning service](../00-assets/images/create-aml-workspace-3.png "Search for Machine Learning")